rohit-7620/Graph-Neural-Network-for-Fraud-Detection/README.md

 - The dataset is synthetic and intended for demonstration.
 Replace `create_synthetic_dataset` in `src/data.py` with a real dataset loader for production experiments.
 - For best results on real datasets, tune architecture, learning rate, and regularization, and consider richer node/edge features.

-License
-This example is provided for demonstration and educational use.